billythekid/conditional-fields/README.md

 Easy now, this is probably not all you hoped it would be when you saw it was released!
 That said, please post [any issues](https://github.com/billythekid/conditional-fields/issues) you're having and I'll check them out.

-Conditional field layouts are coming to Craft CMS version 4 core.
-Craft CMS version 2 had the [Reasons plugin](https://github.com/mmikkel/Reasons-Craft) but there's nothing working for Craft 3 at the moment.
+Conditional field layouts are coming to Craft CMS version 4 core. ~~Craft CMS version 2 had the [Reasons plugin](https://github.com/mmikkel/Reasons-Craft) but there's nothing working for Craft 3 at the moment.~~

+**[Reasons is back!](https://github.com/mmikkel/Reasons-Craft3) I strongly suggest using that plugin instead of this one!**

 This is a very simple, very dumb, implementation of a way to get conditional field layouts in your entries etc.